Danny Boyle on 'Trance' and keeping sane during London Olympics

 LEVERAGING OSCAR AT OLYMPICS

-"There's so many people who are so paranoid and so corporate," Boyle told Reuters of the multiple cooks in the Olympic kitchen.
+"There's so many people who are so paranoid and so corporate," Boyle told Reuters.
 "They want to head for safety first and you have to make sure they don't distort the show."

+Boyle said he had to trot out his Oscar credentials in order to protect his vision.

-"I did bash people over the head with the Academy Award (win)," he continued.
+"I did bash people over the head with the Academy Award (win for directing 'Slumdog')," he continued.
 "I was shameless.
 You wouldn't have recognized me in some of those meetings because I was not a very nice guy."

-Boyle, who describes himself as normally "very affable," said he had to trot out his Oscar credentials in order to protect his vision, and when he felt he was being manipulated by London Olympics organizers.

-"They're so terrified for the wrong headline, that you offer them the ultimate headline, which is, 'OK, we'll walk away then, shall we?'
-That's not going to read very well in the newspapers!"

 Ultimately, Boyle's vision - which included a much-talked about skit involving Queen Elizabeth and Daniel Craig as James Bond - prevailed and was the most-viewed Olympic opening ceremony in both the United States and Britain.